This guide covers the Python SDK for pipecat-ai. The package is available on PyPI. A Node.js SDK is coming soon.

 Configuring Your Agent

-Set up call outcomes, user intents, and behavior checks.
+Set up call outcomes, user intents, and evals.

 Custom Integration